ketanpandey01/PokerPatti/README.md

 # PokerPatti
 Online multiplayer game for Android platform.
+It is based on Indian poker usually called Teenpatti.

-#Usage
+# Overview